Skip to main content

 Volunteer Awards

-The inaugural Alumni Volunteer Awards are a new way for Teesside to recognise, thank and celebrate the many graduates who volunteer their time and expertise, and who do so much to support Teesside.
+The Alumni Volunteer Awards are a way for Teesside to recognise, thank and celebrate the many graduates who volunteer their time and expertise, and who do so much to support Teesside.

 Exceptional individuals across Teesside’s global community inspire the student community, support the University’s governance, champion Teesside as an institution of choice, and underpin our institution’s teaching and research, at all times ensuring both are relevant and timely to the challenges affecting today’s economy, society and culture.